sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

     return combined_warped
 ```

-In my project i have a function called get_undistorted_combined_warped_binary_image which first undistorts the test image.
+In my project i have a function called get_undistorted_combined_warped_binary_image which first undistorts the test images.

 After this i obtain the absolute sobel thersholds in both the x and y direction.
 In both the cases i use a kernel size of 3 and threshold range is 20 to 120.